Pips Answer for Thursday, August 21, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-08-21
+NYT Pips easy answer for 2025-08-21

-Answer for 2025-08-21
+Complete answer for 2025-08-21 (Easy)

 I started today with the Easy puzzle to get my brain in gear.
 I noticed right away that cells (0,0) and (5,2) were single-cell sum regions with a target of 2.